Supporting Living Organ Donors Program

 - an Australian resident with a valid Medicare card

-- intending to donate a kidney or partial liver
+- have donated a kidney or partial liver

 - employed by a registered Australian business with an active ABN, with an employer who is willing to participate in the program (or self-employed with an active ABN)